How the Programme Works

 - Example activities/materials created with AI

-- Reflections on challenges and successes
+- Reflections on challenges, successes, and overall learning

 - Feedback from mentor and colleagues